elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

     When upgrading an ingressClass object called `nginx` will be installed, this class has been set as the default class in Kubernetes.
     Ingress-nginx has been configured to still handle existing ingress objects that do not specify any `ingressClassName`.
     Read more on the ingressClassName changes [here](https://kubernetes.github.io/ingress-nginx/#what-is-ingressclassname-field).
+ - Upgraded starboard-operator helm chart to `v0.9.1`, upgrading starboard-operator to `v0.14.1`

 ### Changed